NIPKaart/disabled-parking/README.md

 ## About

 This project makes it possible to download and upload parking data from municipalities to the [NIPkaart][nipkaart] platform.
+If the data is regularly updated, it is possible to automate this with a docker container.

 ## Supported cities